The CCIM designation signifies expertise in the commercial real estate profession.

-CHICAGO, April 11, 2016 – The Florida CCIM Chapter has recognized 9 chapter members who recently earned the Certified Commercial Investment Member (CCIM) designation, the global standard for professional achievement, from the CCIM Institute.
-Headquartered in Chicago, CCIM Institute is one of the largest commercial real estate networks worldwide.
+The Florida CCIM Chapter recognizes twelve Chapter members who recently earned the Certified Commercial Investment Member designation, the global standard for professional achievement, from the CCIM Institute.
+Headquartered in Chicago, CCIM Institute is one of the largest global commercial real estate networks.

-The following Florida CCIM Chapter members were among 149 industry professionals who earned the CCIM designation during the national organization’s November 2020 Exam.
+The following Florida CCIM Chapter members were among a diverse group of 133 industry professionals who earned the CCIM designation during the national organization’s November 2020 Exam.
 The Chapter Members represent their communities, spanning from Miami to Jacksonville and all around the state:

 To earn the CCIM designation, commercial real estate professionals must complete more than 160 hours of case-study driven education covering topics such as interest-based negotiation, financial analysis, market analysis, user decision analysis, investment analysis, and ethics in commercial investment real estate.
 Candidates must also compile a portfolio demonstrating the depth of their commercial real estate experience and pass a comprehensive examination.